 A dental implant is a small screw-like post that acts as a tooth root replacement.
 It is surgically inserted into the site of the missing tooth and allows the jawbone to grow around it.
 An implant is eventually capped with an artificial tooth known as a crown.

-Tooth loss does not only impacts your smile, but also hinders jawbone growth.
-Dental implants resolve this issue by fusing with the jawbone and allowing it to grow.
+Tooth loss not only impacts your smile, but also hinders jawbone growth.
+Dental Implants resolve this issue by fusing with the jawbone and allowing it to grow.

 Types of Dental Implants

 You can opt for one of the three major kinds of dental implants.
 Here is an overview: